keesschollaart81/vsts-sprint-goal/Marketplace.md

-# VSTS Sprint Goal
+# Azure DevOps - Sprint Goal

-This extension enables you to set a goal for your sprint in VSTS.
+This extension enables you to set a goal for your sprint in Azure DevOps.

 ![Gif showing Sprint Goal](images/dist/sprint-goal-gif.gif "Gif showing Sprint Goal")